MerginMaps/docs/src/howto/project/settingup_forms.md

 ## Checkbox

 Checkbox field becomes handy when you want to set up a Yes/No, True/False or On/Off in your field.
-Some file formats, such as Geopackage support **Boolean** data type.
+Some file formats, such as GeoPackage support **Boolean** data type.
 If you have a field set as **Boolean**, QGIS automatically assigns the checkbox for widget type.

 ## QGIS